rushika99/Facebook-Messenger-Bot/README.md

 ### Steps to follow:
-  1. Download the folder and open **index.js** on any source-code editor.
+  1. Download the zip file and unzip it.
+Open **index.js** on any source-code editor.
   2. Paste the access token:

   ![alt text](https://github.com/rushika99/Facebook-Messenger-Bot/blob/master/github.png)